ZJUFanLab/scDeepSort/README.md

 ## Train your own model and predict
-To train your own model, you should prapare two files, i.e., a data file as descrived above, and a cell annotation file under the `./train` directory as the example files.
+To train your own model, you should prepare two files, i.e., a data file as descrived above, and a cell annotation file under the `./train` directory as the example files.
 Then execute the following command:

 ```
 python train.py --species human --tissue Adipose --gpu -1 --filetype gz